1995parham-learning/1995parham-learning.github.io/src/content/docs/real_state/basement.md

 These are almost always **built on a hill** and are partially underground like a daylight basement.
 In other words, _the front of the basement may be under the ground_ and _the back of the basement may be exposed with a door to the backyard_, due to the placement of the house on a hillside.

+## Crawlspace

+A crawlspace has some of the same basic attributes as a basement, but it’s not the same.
+It’s typically much shorter, and it’s not a space where you can stand up or move around comfortably.
+The term "crawlspace" is very appropriate since _crawling is what it takes_ to get around inside of it.